FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

     }
 ```
-These functions will be implemented in later posts
+These functions will be implemented in later posts.

 ### State Functions